 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 There are certain fixed deadlines throughout the year you need to be aware of here.
-Most people file their tax return online, but some people still go down the paper route.
+Most people file their tax return online, but some people still use the paper forms; they have different deadlines for submission!

 If you don’t submit your tax return before the deadline, HMRC will consider it to be a late submission, and penalties will apply.